Satyendra Kumar Jain

-Satyendar Kumar Jain is an Indian politician who was the Cabinet Minister in the Government of Delhi and from the Aam Aadmi Party.
+Satyendar Kumar Jain is an Indian politician who is member of the Aam Aadmi Party (AAP) and a former Cabinet Minister in the Government of Delhi led by Arvind Kejriwal.
+Jain is an architect by profession.
+He was arrested by the Enforcement Directorate in May 2022 and was in custody since on allegations of money laundering, 9 months after which he submitted his resignation for the portfolios he held as a minister.
+He had spent more than 2 years in jail without bail or a trial or conviction, till the dismissal of the case against him.

-He was the former cabinet minister in the Government of Delhi led by Arvind Kejriwal.

-His portfolios included Health & Family Welfare, Industries, Home, Power, Water, Urban Development and Irrigation & flood Control.
+His portfolios included Health and Family Welfare, Industries, Home, Power, Water, Urban Development and Irrigation & Flood Control.
 He served three terms as the Delhi Health Minister.
-In his First tenure he served as Health & Family welfare, Gurudwara Elections and Industries Minister from 28 December 2013 to 14 February 2014 and, In his Second tenure he served as Health & Family Welfare, Industries, Home, PWD, Power, Water, Transport, Urban Development and Irrigation & Flood Control from 14 February to 13 February 2020 in the previous AAP Governments.
-Jain is an architect by profession.
+In his first tenure he served as Health & Family welfare, Gurudwara Elections and Industries Minister from 28 December 2013 to 14 February 2014 and, In his Second tenure he served as Health & Family Welfare, Industries, Home, PWD, Power, Water, Transport, Urban Development and Irrigation & Flood Control from 14 February to 13 February 2020 in the previous AAP Governments.

-Jain was arrested by the Enforcement Directorate in May 2022 based on the allegations on money laundering, 9 months after which he submitted his resignation for the portfolios he held as a minister in February 2023.